Last Sunday, my husband came home from his mom’s and dropped a bombshell:

 “Oh, family decided this is where I’m most useful.”

-Later, I received a message on LinkedIn.
-It was her.
+Later, I got a message on LinkedIn—from the same woman.

 Week three, I told my husband I needed a day off.
 “Even maids get Sundays.”

-I dressed up and went to that meeting.
+I dressed up and went to the meeting.
 She handed me a contract and an advance on the spot.
-“Sign it whenever you’re ready.”

 When I got home, I said nothing.
-I set the table.
-Candles.
-Dinner.
-His mother joined, as always.
+I cooked dinner, lit candles.
+His mother was there, as always, judging my seasoning and portion sizes.

-Mid-meal, I pulled out the contract and laid it on the table.
+Mid-meal, I pulled out the contract and placed it between the salad bowl and the gravy boat.

 “I’ve been offered a new job,” I said.
 “A real one.
 Six-figure salary.
-International travel.”
+International travel.
+Creative authority.”

 My husband scoffed.
 “You quit.
 You can’t just go back.”

-His mom narrowed her eyes.
-“Don’t be ungrateful.
+His mother added sharply, “Don’t be ungrateful.
 You belong here now.”

 I smiled.
 “Oh, I’m not going back.
 I’m moving forward.”

-Then I handed them both printed invoices—along with transcripts of the recordings.
+Then I handed them both printed invoices—plus transcripts of the recordings.

 “If I’m your maid, I’m taking it seriously.
-I’m submitting this to small claims court.”
+I’m submitting these to small claims court.”

 “You’re threatening us?” his mom gasped.